Back to TaleWisp

 Short, replayable story worlds with heart.

-Think picture-book pacing, clear emotional stakes, gentle interactivity, and flexible moments where the reader's hero can belong in the scene.
+Think clear pacing, emotional stakes, satisfying interactivity, and flexible moments where the reader's hero can belong in the scene.

-Bring a premise with a vivid setting, a kind emotional arc, and moments where choice or personalization can matter.
+Bring a premise with a vivid setting, a clear emotional arc, and moments where choice or personalization can matter.

 Draft with interactive beats